hasparus/maybe-ts/README.md

 ### 🤹‍♂️ Instance of your favorite type classes

 Edit: Not really.
 This is not a functor over nullables.
+I wrote about it at [haspar.us/speaking/maybe-ts](https://haspar.us/speaking/maybe-ts).

 counterexample to composition law of the functor: